mhamzap10/Read-Passport/README.md

-# How to Read Passport Data Using IronBarcode
+# How to Read Passport Data Using IronOCR

 Reading passport data accurately is a critical task for applications that require identity verification, such as border control systems, financial services, or travel booking platforms.
-The ReadPassport() method from IronBarcode provides an advanced solution to extract relevant information from passport documents.
+The ReadPassport() method from IronOCR provides an advanced solution to extract relevant information from passport documents.

-IronBarcode, enhanced with the 'IronOcr.Extensions.AdvancedScan' package offers specialized methods for reading various document types, including passports.
+IronOCR, enhanced with the 'IronOcr.Extensions.AdvancedScan' package offers specialized methods for reading various document types, including passports.
 The ReadPassport() method simplifies the extraction of key data fields from passport images, ensuring high accuracy and reliability.

 ## Install with NuGet
 ```